Key differences between Japanese and Western animation in style, narrative and visual culture

 International collaborations and co-productions

-Recently, the rise of co-productions has made it possible to unite Japanese and Western talents, merging diverse styles and techniques.
+Recently, the rise of co-productions has allowed Japanese and Western talents to unite, fusing diverse styles and techniques.

-Movies like Batman Ninja and series like Star Wars: Visions These creative alliances exemplify how they break down cultural barriers.
+Movies like Batman Ninja and series like Star Wars: Visions they exemplify these creative alliances that break cultural barriers.

-These collaborations broaden the audience and facilitate the exchange of ideas, enriching both traditions and their markets.
+These collaborations expand the public and facilitate the exchange of ideas, enriching both traditions and their markets.

 The result is a more diverse, globalized animation with innovative potential that benefits the entire industry.